Álvaro Ramírez

 (use-package dired :bind (:map dired-mode-map ("M-<up>" . ar/dired-drag-item-up) ("M-<down>" . ar/dired-drag-item-down)))

-You can see the new dired
+You can see the new dired commands in action.

 Bonus

-buffers populated from marked items, maybe needed for those times you want a more focused experience.
+While bouncing ideas with arthurno1, we also came up with another helper to create new dired buffers populated from marked items, maybe needed for those times you want a more focused experience.

 (defun ar/dired-from-marked-items () "Create a new dired buffer containing only the marked files.
 Also allow dragging items up and down via M-<up> and M-x<down>." (interactive) (let ((marked-files (dired-get-marked-files)) (buffer-name (generate-new-buffer-name (format "*%s (selection)*" (file-name-nondirectory (directory-file-name default-directory)))))) (unless marked-files (error "No dired marked files")) (dired (cons buffer-name (mapcar (lambda (path) (file-relative-name path default-directory)) marked-files)))))